programminghistorian/jekyll/en/lessons/topic-modeling-and-mallet.md

     is by setting the environment variable.
 If you moved the program to a new location, you'd have to change the variable.

-To create an environment variable in Windows 7, click on your `Start Menu -> Control Panel -> System -> Advanced System Settings` (Figures 1,2,3).
+To create an environment variable in Windows 10, click Start (Windows icon) or press the Windows key on your keyboard then type 'Control Panel'.
+Within Control Panel, select System and Security.
+In System and Security, type 'Advanced' into the search field (upper right) and choose 'View advanced system settings' from the results.
+(Figures 1,2,3).
 Click new and type `MALLET_HOME` in the variable name box.
 It must be like this – all caps, with an underscore – since that is the shortcut that the programmer built into the program and all of its subroutines.
 Then type the exact path (location) of where you unzipped